 Step 5: Wait for the Cluster to create and then you have successfully created a Redshift database cluster or Redshift data warehouse.

-Get certified from top AWS course in Chicago Now!
+Get certified from the top AWS course in India Now!

 Hands-on Part 2: Connecting the Redshift database Cluster using Query editor